-Kirby offers three options for students to pay for lunch:
+Kirby offers two options for students to pay for lunch:

 Hi, I’m Mima Lecocq and I’ve been the French teacher at Kirby for seven years.
 When Kirby moved to its present location at 425 Encinal Street in 2007, a kitchen space became available for the first time, and I put my years of culinary experience to use to found the lunch program.

 I started as a child preparing dinner with my Swiss mother, making everything from scratch, even mayonnaise.
 My first job, at 11, was at the first and original Peet’s Coffee in Berkeley for Mr. Peet himself.
 I weighed and bagged spices in the back on Saturdays.
 When my mom opened the bakery La Farine in Oakland, I learned to prepare myriad “patisseries” and was henceforth responsible for putting dinner on the table for the family on top of going to College Prep.
 While earning BA’s in French and Comparative Literature at UC Berkeley, I worked for Alice Waters at Chez Panisse Restaurant, bussing tables, then waitressing, and finally cooking.
 Over a decade later I moved to the Santa Cruz area and opened Carried Away Take-Out and Catering in Aptos, which is now solely owned by my ex-husband, Tom McNary.

 This academic year I am excited because rather than just supervising the lunch program, I’m finally getting back into the kitchen.
 I teach early and late in the school day, and act as Kirby’s Executive Chef in between.
 I’m excited to dig up recipes, make menus, chop, taste and serve yummy, fun, healthy food to my beloved Kirby community.
 It is a supreme privilege to be ultimately responsible for preparing lunch for my family here.
 I consider all the students “my kids.”